 If you have leftovers, cool them to room temperature before refrigerating them.
 To retain their freshness, place the subs in an airtight container or wrap them tightly in aluminum foil.

-For the best quality, throw your subs into the refrigerator promptly and consume them within 3-4 days.
+For the best quality, refrigerate your subs promptly and consume them within 3-4 days.
 When ready to eat your leftovers, reheat the subs in an oven or on a Traeger grill at a low temperature to warm them through without drying out the bread.

 This method will help preserve the flavors and textures, allowing you to savor every delicious bite of your leftover Traeger meatball sub.